-Google has created a vibrant and inclusive security culture for all employees.
+Google has created a vibrant and inclusive security and privacy focused culture for all employees.
 The influence of this culture is apparent during the hiring process, employee onboarding, as part of ongoing training and in company-wide events to raise awareness.

-Before they join our staff, Google will verify an individual’s education and previous employment, and perform internal and external reference checks.
-Where local labor law or statutory regulations permit, Google may also conduct criminal, credit, immigration, and security checks.
-The extent of these background checks is dependent on the desired position.
+Before someone joins our staff, Google verifies their education and previous employment, and performs internal and external reference checks.
+Where local labor law or statutory regulations permit, Google may also conduct identity, criminal, and credit checks and confirm immigration status, depending on the position.

-Google employs more than 550 full-time security and privacy professionals, who are part of our software engineering and operations division.
-Our team includes some of the world’s foremost experts in information, application and network security.
-This team is tasked with maintaining the company’s defense systems, developing security review processes, building security infrastructure and implementing Google’s security policies.
-Google’s dedicated security team actively scans for security threats using commercial and custom tools, penetration tests, quality assurance (QA) measures and software security reviews.
+Google employs a dedicated team of full-time security and privacy professionals as part of our software engineering and operations division.
+This team includes some of the world’s foremost experts in information, application and network security.
+Tasked with maintaining our defense systems, developing security review processes, building security infrastructure and implementing the company’s security policies, the team actively scans for security threats using commercial and custom tools, penetration tests, quality assurance (QA) measures and software security reviews.

-Within Google, members of the information security team review security plans for all networks, systems and services.
-They provide project-specific consulting services to Google’s product and engineering teams.
-They monitor for suspicious activity on Google’s networks, address information security threats, perform routine security evaluations and audits, and engage outside experts to conduct regular security assessments.
-We specifically built a full-time team, known as Project Zero, that aims to prevent targeted attacks by reporting bugs to software vendors and filing them in an external database.
+Within Google, members of the information security team provide a range of critical services.
+They review security plans for all networks, systems and services; provide project-specific consulting services to Google’s product and engineering teams; monitor for suspicious activity on Google’s networks; address information security threats; perform routine security evaluations and audits; and engage outside experts to conduct regular security assessments.
+On top of that, Google specifically built a full-time team, known as Project Zero, that aims to prevent targeted attacks by reporting bugs to software vendors and filing them in an external database.

+It doesn’t end there.
 The security team also takes part in research and outreach activities to protect the wider community of Internet users, beyond just those who choose Google solutions.
-Some examples of this research would be the discovery of the POODLE SSL 3.0 exploit and cipher suite weaknesses.
-The security team also publishes security research papers, available to the public.
-The security team also organizes and participates in open-source projects and academic conferences.
+In addition, the security team publishes security research papers, which are made publicly available, as well as organizes and participates in open-source projects and academic conferences.